 Colline Emiliane is definitely in the running for the best pasta in Rome.

-Established in 1967, all their pasta is made by hand and the family spending hours a day rolling it themselves.
+Established in 1967, all their pasta is made by hand, and the family spends hours a day rolling it themselves.

 Be sure to try their veal and pumpkin ravioli.

-This welcoming spot is set inside of the historic archaeological site, Monte Testaccio, an artificial mound composed almost entirely of testae, fragments of broken ancient Roman pottery.
-Which means you’ll be dining surrounded by pieces of pottery dating back to the time of the Roman Empire.
-No big deal.
+This welcoming spot is set inside the historic archaeological site Monte Testaccio, an artificial mound composed almost entirely of testae, fragments of broken ancient Roman pottery.

 This Salumeria is part deli counter, part restaurant.